JunShern/Pyano/README.md

 ####Prerequisites

 1. The latest version of Pyano (the one that supports multiple-keyboards as multiple instruments) can only be run on Linux, and has only been tested on Ubuntu 14.04, though other flavours of Linux should work.
+   Alternatively, there is an older version on a separate branch, version1, which should work on other operating systems out of the box (tested on Windows 8 and Windows 10).

 2. Pyano is built on [Python 2.7](https://www.python.org/), the [Pygame library](http://www.pygame.org/hifi.html) and the [Python EvDev](https://python-evdev.readthedocs.org/en/latest/) library, so you need to have these installed on your computer.